mahlonsmith/ruby-ezmlm/README.md

 ezmlm-make flags for global list behaviors.
 (For example, see the man page for ezmlm-reject.)
 Patches are welcome if you'd like these sorts of miscellaneous things included.

+## Acknowledgments

+Portions of this library are copied from ezmlm-idx source, authored by the following:

+ * D. J. Bernstein <djb@cr.yp.to>
+ * Bruce Guenter <bruce@untroubled.org>

+Many thanks for Dan and Bruce for their commitment for fine software, and contributions to the internet communities over the years.

 ## License